Tender pork slices with a hint of ginger wrapped between layers of rice and nori, Ginger Pork Onigirazu makes an amazing menu for bento lunch!

 Many of you have asked me about my wooden onigirazu mold.
 This beautiful mold was a gift from Mark, a JOC reader from Oregon.
 He handcrafted this mold with Port Orford cedar and there is not a single nail used in this mold!
 For those of you who are interested in this mold, please check out his Etsy page!

-- Place a plastic wrap on a working surface and put a sheet of nori seaweed on top (shiny side facing down). with a corner pointing up.
-For this recipe, I shaped my onigirazu by using an onigirazu mold (read more about it here).
-However, you can neatly layer the ingredients without one as well (I’ve done it in this recipe).
-Evenly spread the steamed rice in a thin layer and form into a square/rectangular shape in the center of nori sheet.
-Sprinkle a little bit of kosher salt.
-Salt has 2 purposes for this recipe.
-First, it’s for adding flavor.
-Secondly, salt is added to prevent the food from spoiling as we eat onigiri, onigirazu, and bento at room temperature, and typically without refrigeration.
+- Place a sheet of plastic wrap on a working surface.
+Place 1 sheet nori (dried laver seaweed) on top (shiny side facing down) with a corner pointing up.
+For this recipe, I shaped my onigirazu using an onigirazu mold; however, you can neatly layer the ingredients without one as well.
+Evenly spread ½ cup cooked Japanese short-grain rice in a thin layer in a square/rectangular shape in the center of nori sheet.
+Sprinkle with a little bit of Diamond Crystal kosher salt.
+Salt has two purposes for this recipe.
+First, it adds flavor.
+Secondly, salt prevents the food from spoiling as we eat onigiri, onigirazu, and bento at room temperature, and typically without refrigeration.

-- Place the lettuce on top of the rice and put some Japanese mayonnaise.
-Then put ginger pork on top.
+- Place 1 leaf lettuce on top of the rice and drizzle with some Japanese Kewpie mayonnaise.
+Then, put the shogayaki (ginger pork) on top.
 When you add the fillings, consider how you will cut the onigirazu later.
-You want to arrange fillings so when you slice the onigirazu in half, the ingredients are revealed in a way so it looks delicious.
+You want to arrange the fillings so when you slice the onigirazu in half, the ingredients are revealed in a way that looks delicious.

-- Place thin layer of steamed rice on top, maintaining a nice square/rectangular shape.
-If you have a onigirazu mold, moist the “lid” before you press down so rice does not get stuck to it.
+- Place ½ cup cooked Japanese short-grain rice on top, maintaining a nice square/rectangular shape.
+If you have an onigirazu mold, moisten the “lid” before you press down so the rice does not stick to it.
 Place the lid on top and press gently.